Jenya705/mcapi-docs/plugin/configuration/README.md

 nothing: nothing
 ```

-here something is overriding it global value so it will equal to `not bye`
+Here something is overriding it global value so it will equal to `not bye`